 “When we started Acadian Ambulance in 1971, our mission was to provide exceptional prehospital medical care and transportation to our local community.
 Over the years, we’ve remained focused and dedicated to that mission as we have grown to become the largest employee-owned ambulance service in the United States.
 These prestigious accreditations are a testament that we continue to fulfill our mission by maintaining the highest standards in the country and providing the absolute best in EMS care for the communities we serve,” said Acadian Chairman & CEO Richard Zuschlag.

 As part of the accreditation criteria, all Air Med flights are staffed with highly trained flight registered nurse and flight paramedics who must be certified by the Board of Certification for Emergency Nursing and the International Board of Specialty Certification.

-Acadian Air Med was founded in 1981 and currently operates a fleet of 11 medically configured helicopters and five fixed-wing aircraft from bases strategically located throughout Louisiana and Southeast Texas.
+Acadian Air Med was founded in 1981 and currently operates a fleet of 11 medically configured helicopters from bases strategically located throughout Louisiana and Southeast Texas.

 Acadian is an Equal Opportunity Employer/Affirmative Action Employer.
 Employment is based solely upon one’s individual merit and qualifications directly related to professional competence.
 We do not discriminate on the basis of race, color, religion, national origin, veteran status, ancestry, pregnancy status, sex, age, marital status, disability, medical condition, sexual orientation, gender identity or any other characteristics protected by law.
 We will make reasonable accommodation to meet our obligations under the Americans with Disabilities Act (ADA) and state disability laws.

 If you are an individual with a disability who needs accommodation or you are having difficulty using our website to apply for employment, please contact Human Resources at 1-800-259-3333.